"I am like the most self-critical person... deep down it's like, it's a mess."

 "There was an earthquake," he told CNBC, "and people are acting like it didn't happen."

 The numbers back him up.
-The Winter 2025 batch of YC companies grew an average of 10% per week — some hitting $10 million in revenue with teams of fewer than ten people.
-For about a quarter of current YC startups, 95% of the code was written by AI.
+The Winter 2025 batch grew an average of 10% per week — some hitting $10 million in revenue with teams of under ten.
+For roughly a quarter of current YC startups, 95% of the code was being written by AI.
+"We're seeing routinely YC companies with 10 or 20 people get to 10 or $20 million a year in revenue in 10 or 20 months.
+That's like literally never happened before in software."

 "If you have at least one person at YC who took an oath to look out for you for the life of the company," he says, "that's better than 90% of founders get."